ketvector/ketvector.github.io/content/resources/read.md

 tags = []
 +++

-A roughly reverse chronological (latest first) list of books I have read and would like to share about.
+A roughly reverse chronological (latest first) list of books I have read in the last few years with short reviews.
+I've liked some these, while others may not have made an impact.
+But one can use it as coversation starter if nothing else :)

 - [Jung : A very short intoduction ,by Anthony Stevens](https://www.goodreads.com/book/show/297554.Jung)